 If your friends or family don’t have a holiday celebration formally planned and you’re asked for your input, suggest something other than a standard party with food and drinks.
 Going to a holiday movie, ice-skating, or driving through neighborhoods famous for their holiday light displays are great alternatives that aren’t centered around drinking.

 6. Have an exit plan

 Even if you’re feeling strong enough to be in the presence of alcoholic drinks without succumbing to temptation, the risk of relapse is high in emotionally charged situations.
 So if you’re attending a party with family you don’t get along with, or a gathering of friends that includes exes or other people who put you on edge, be aware of escalating tensions and have a plan to leave if you feel you’re close to losing control.

 7. Avoid risky venues

 A holiday party at someone’s house is one thing—a party at a bar is another.
 Even if you’ve been sober for a significant amount of time, being back in “the scene” can trigger temptation, so you might need to pass on events in venues that revolve around alcohol, such as bars and wineries.

-What to do if you relapse with alcohol addiction around the holidays
+What to do if you relapse over the holiday season

 Avoiding temptation around the holidays is difficult, and if you happen to have a drink at a party or suffer a more serious relapse, the most important thing you can do is forgive yourself.
 Recovery is a process, and even one off day doesn’t erase all the days of sobriety that preceded it.
 But if you’re struggling to get back on the road to recovery, please seek help.
 There are many resources available to help you overcome alcohol dependency and addiction, so reach out today.
 Give us a call at (858) 784-7867.